ThePrimeagen/fem-jsperf/lessons/02-shooter-program/B-lets-profile.md

 <br/>

 ### Lets Profile Performance
-Ok, lets record small amount of time and analyze the results.
-I prefer to let things run for a minute before continuing on.
+I only profiled a short period of time due to the tool.  if you go to long i have hit some weird issues with chrome

 <br/>
 <br/>